department-of-veterans-affairs/caseflow/README.md

 Note you'll need to setup both the test and development databases, but only need to seed the development database.

+## Setup shortcuts

+To rapidly set up your local development (and testing) environment, you can run `bundle exec rake local:build`.
+In order to rebuild your local development run that command after tearing down your existing environment with this command: `bundle exec rake local:destroy`.

 ## Debugging FACOLS setup
 Sometimes the above setup fails, or the app cannot connect to the DB.
 Here are some frequently encountered scenarios.